Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 StateMeaning

-queuedWaiting for an eligible worker to claim it.
+queuedWaiting for an eligible agent to claim it.

 pendingAccepted by the platform but not ready to execute yet.

-awaiting_inputThe worker paused and needs a user reply before it can continue.
+awaiting_inputThe agent paused and needs a user reply before it can continue.

 completeWork finished successfully.